deepak00786/mle-training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

 ## To excute the script
+ - First load environment from yaml file
+ - Command is = conda env create -f {name_of_Yaml.yaml}
+ - New env from above yaml file will be created
-conda activate mle-dev
+ - Activate it by = conda activate new_env
-python3 nonstandardcode.py
+ - Run the script = python nonstandardcode.py